-Scale economies concern the cost advantages that firms may obtain due to their scale of operation (typically measured by the amount of output produced): cost per unit of output (i.e. average costs) is a decreasing function of output.
-They are firm specific.
+Scale economies concern the specific cost advantages that factories may obtain due to their scale of operation (typically measured by the amount of output produced):

+Cost per unit of output (i.e. average costs) is a decreasing function of output .